 What Photojournalist Peter Turnley Taught Me About Street Photography

-How many people are on the tour?
+3. How many people are on the tour?

 Pick a tour with the smallest number of guests for your budget.
-In big groups it can be difficult to cultivate the camaraderie that makes trips of this nature so much fun.
-“The more the merrier” is also not conducive to capturing a location, it makes it difficult to take a decent photograph when you’re jockeying for a good position.
-It’s distracting to subjects, your choice of angles could be reduced, locals may be intimidated by a large pack of camera-toting travelers, and it may limit your opportunities for valuable one-on-one time with the lead photographer.
+It can be difficult to cultivate the camaraderie that makes trips of this nature so much fun in big groups.
+“The more, the merrier” is also not conducive to capturing a location; it makes it difficult to take a decent photograph when you’re jockeying for a good position.

-Is the itinerary crafted to make the most of my photography?
+4. Is the itinerary crafted to make the most of my photography?

 What should you expect?
 Worthwhile organizations craft their itineraries with the following in mind: the photogenic qualities of the locations, the time of day you’ll be shooting in relation to those destinations, and the customs and habits of the locals.

 For example, any professional photographer will tell you that lighting can make or break an image.
 If you shoot a temple bathed in the glow of the rising sun, you’re more likely to take an image that will make you proud.
-If you don’t leave the hotel until 10 a.m., the light will be harsh.
+If you don’t leave the hotel until 10 a.m., the light will be too harsh.

-Has the photographer leading the trip been to my destination before?
+5. Has the photographer leading the trip been to my destination before?

 One of the many great things about photography tours is that you don’t have to worry about wasting time scouting locations.